GsDevKit/GsDevKit_home/docs/installation/installDevKitClient.md

 createClient tode1 2>&1 | tee -a $GS_HOME/install.log
 ```

+Note: On Windows, a Pharo usage dialog may pop up on your desktop.
+Press enter and the installation will complete correctly.

 After executing this script, there are additional steps to [connect to your server](#establish-connection-to-server).

 ### Install Client Details